 Most research shows that telepsychology is about as effective as in-person psychotherapy.
 However, some providers believe that something is lost by not being in the same room.
 For example, there is debate about a provider’s ability to fully understand non-verbal information when working remotely.

 However, there are times and circumstances where telehealth may even be more helpful for you than in-person therapy.
 For example, if you have a long drive, limited availability, or just need a quick check-in, telehealth can be a wonderful service.

 How do I schedule a telehealth appointment?

 Our scheduling process is very similar to our original system.
-Please call our office (319) 358-6520.
-Our office staff are also working remotely, and so please leave a message.
-We will get back to you within 24 hours to help you with the process.
-Many patients also schedule directly with their therapist upon completion of their sessions as well.
+Please call our office at (319) 358-6520 or email us at firstname.lastname@example.org.
+Clients may also schedule directly with their provider upon completion of their session.

 Can I use a phone or tablet?

 Yes.
 Zoom works well on phones, tablets, and computers.
 However, if you are doing testing remotely, you will need to use a computer.
 If you have questions at any time, please do not hesitate to contact us.